alex19840101/PublicPortfolio.cs/MsCRUDs/README.md

 - [LiteAuthService](LiteAuthService) - pet project service for Auth (Authentication and Authorization).
 Using Dapper

 - [NewsFeedSystem](NewsFeedSystem) - pet project service for news posts, topics, tags + auth.
 Using EF Core.
-ASP.NET Core Web API + gRPC service and test client
+ASP.NET Core Web API + gRPC service and test client.
+Redis is using for news posts caching.